WELCOME TO SANTA MONICA CLINICAL TRIALS

 Obstructive Sleep Apnea (OSA) is a common and serious sleep disorder in which breathing is repeatedly interrupted during sleep.
 OSA occurs when the airway collapses as you breathe in.
 This can cause breathing to be paused from several seconds to over a minute.

 While many people use continuous positive airway pressure (CPAP) machines to manage their OSA, these systems can be cumbersome and awkward for some.
-The VicTor study involves an investigational oral medication for people who have OSA.
+The LunAIRo study involves an investigational oral medication for people who have OSA.
 The investigational medication will be taken daily at bedtime.